rstacruz/philippine_senators/README.md

 Facebook pages you'll find associated with them are fake/unofficial.

 * Try to contact them in more than one medium.
-Facebook posts alone will not be very effective; try to at least send snail mail to their senate office addresses.
+Facebook posts alone will not be very effective; try to at least send snail mail to their Senate office addresses.
 A face-to-face meeting (if you can manage it!) will have a better potential than a letter; a letter, more than a phone call; a phone call, more than an e-mail or FB/Twitter post.